th2-net/th2-lds-provider/README.md

 `http://localhost:8080/search/sse/messages` - create a sse channel of messages that matches the filter.
 Accepts following query parameters:
-- `startTimestamp` - number, unix timestamp in milliseconds - Sets the search starting point. **One of the 'startTimestamp' or 'messageId' must not be null**
+- `startTimestamp` - number, unix timestamp in milliseconds or nanos - Sets the search starting point. **One of the 'startTimestamp' or 'messageId' must not be null**
 - `messageId` - text, accepts multiple values.
 List of message IDs to restore search.
 Defaults to `null`. **One of the 'startTimestamp' or 'messageId' must not be null**

 - `stream` - text, accepts multiple values - Sets the stream ids to search in.
 Case-sensitive. **Required**.
   Example: `alias` - requests all direction for alias; `alias:<direction>` - requests specified direction for alias.
 - `searchDirection` - `next`/`previous` - Sets the lookup direction.
 Can be used for pagination.
 Defaults to `next`.
 - `resultCountLimit` - number - Sets the maximum amount of messages to return.
 Defaults to `null (unlimited)`.
-- `endTimestamp` - number, unix timestamp in milliseconds - Sets the timestamp to which the search will be performed, starting with `startTimestamp`.
+- `endTimestamp` - number, unix timestamp in milliseconds or nanos - Sets the timestamp to which the search will be performed, starting with `startTimestamp`.
 When `searchDirection` is `previous`, `endTimestamp` must be less then `startTimestamp`.
 Defaults to `null` (search can be stopped after reaching `resultCountLimit`).
 - `responseFormats` - text, accepts multiple values - sets response formats.
 Possible values: BASE_64, PROTO_PARSED, JSON_PARSED. default value - BASE_64 & PROTO_PARSED.
 - `keepOpen` - keeps pulling for updates until have not found any message outside the requested interval.
 Disabled by default
 - `bookId` - book ID for requested messages (*required)

 `http://localhost:8080/search/sse/messages/group` - creates an SSE channel of messages that matches the requested group for the requested time period
-- `startTimestamp` - number, unix timestamp in milliseconds - Sets the search starting point. **Must not be null**
+- `startTimestamp` - number, unix timestamp in milliseconds or nanos - Sets the search starting point. **Must not be null**
-- `endTimestamp` - number, unix timestamp in milliseconds - Sets the search ending point. **Must not be null**
+- `endTimestamp` - number, unix timestamp in milliseconds or nanos - Sets the search ending point. **Must not be null**
-- `group` - the repeatable parameter with group names to request. **At least one must be specified**
+- `group` - the repeatable parameter java.time.Instantwith group names to request. **At least one must be specified**
 - `keepOpen` - keeps pulling for updates until have not found any message outside the requested interval.
 Disabled by default
 - `bookId` - book ID for requested messages (*required)
 Example: `http://localhost:8080/search/sse/messages/group?group=A&group=B&startTimestamp=15600000&endTimestamp=15700000`

 `http://localhost:8080/search/sse/page-infos` - creates an SSE channel of page infos that matches the requested book id for the requested time period
-- `startTimestamp` - number, unix timestamp in milliseconds - Sets the search starting point. **Must not be null**
+- `startTimestamp` - number, unix timestamp in milliseconds or nanos - Sets the search starting point. **Must not be null**
-- `endTimestamp` - number, unix timestamp in milliseconds - Sets the search ending point. **Must not be null**
+- `endTimestamp` - number, unix timestamp in milliseconds or nanos - Sets the search ending point. **Must not be null**
 - `bookId` - book ID for requested messages (*required)
 - `resultCountLimit` - number - Sets the maximum amount of page events to return.
 Defaults to `null (unlimited)`.
 Example: `http://localhost:8080/search/sse/page-infos?startTimestamp=15600000&endTimestamp=15700000&bookId=book1`